martinostrowski/microbial-ocean-atlas/01_preparation.md

-Preparation steps
+## Preparation steps

-1. Download PE fastq files from the bioplatforms data portal and store them in directory corresponding to the flow_id of the sequencing run for each locus (i.e. Bacterila, Archaea, Eukaryotes)
+1. Download PE fastq files from the bioplatforms data portal and store them in directory corresponding to the flow_id of the sequencing run for each locus (i.e. Bacteria, Archaea, Eukaryotes)
 2. build a run list (plates.csv) which consists of the flow_ids with the follwing structure

 ```r